GustavodelLlano/Arista-Client/README.md

 ```

 ## About
 This is the final project for the Web Dev Bootcamp at Ironhack Madrid.
-Developed by @Juds94 and me using MERN Stack for two weeks.
+Developed by [Judit Angulo](https://github.com/Juds94) and me using MERN Stack for two weeks.